Build Your Krakow Stag Do Now.

 Lock the dates without Deposit

-You have 4-5 days to confirm with your friends
+You have 4 days to confirm or cancel

 That's it - Balance Only When You Arrive.
 No Cancellation Fees